fastqe/fastqe/paper.md

 # Summary

-Bioinformatics is the science 🧑🏻‍🔬 of understanding and analysing biological information 💡, such as the genetic information contained in DNA 🧬.
-Modern scientific equipment can measure biological sequences with high accuracy 🎯, yet no technology is flawless and called nucleotide bases can be wrong ❌.
-Data quality issues need to be assessed and addressed to ensure confidence in downstream interpretation 📝 in medicine and science.
+Bioinformatics is the science of understanding and analysing biological information , such as the genetic information contained in DNA.
+Modern scientific equipment can measure biological sequences with high accuracy, yet no technology is flawless and called nucleotide bases can be wrong.
+Data quality issues need to be assessed and addressed to ensure confidence in downstream interpretation in medicine and science.

-FASTQE 🤔 is a utility for viewing the quality of biological sequence data by using emoji 😂.
-It summarises the average quality score for each position in a set of biological sequence measurements, and transcribes that average quality into a corresponding emoji to see the good 😍, the bad 💩,and the ugly 💀 of sequencing data.
-When invoked from the command line it can also display the minimum 📉 and maximum 📈 quality scores per position, and bin quality 🗑️ scores into a reduced set of emoji.
-Custom emoji can also be used 🐍 🌵 👍.
+FASTQE is a utility for viewing the quality of biological sequence data by using emoji.
+It summarises the average quality score for each position in a set of biological sequence measurements, and transcribes that average quality into a corresponding emoji to see the good, the bad,and the ugly of sequencing data.
+When invoked from the command line it can also display the minimum and maximum quality scores per position, and bin quality scores into a reduced set of emoji.
+Custom emoji can also be used.

-FASTQE can be used to rapidly 🏃 assess the quality of sequence data.
-It also helps transform complex 🤯 bioinformatics data into engaging, emoji-based visualisations 📊, making bioinformatics concepts more accessible 😌 and adding an element of fun 🤪 to scientific education 📚 and communication 🗣️.
+FASTQE can be used to rapidly assess the quality of sequence data.
+It also helps transform complex bioinformatics data into engaging, emoji-based visualisations, making bioinformatics concepts more accessible and adding an element of fun to scientific education and communication.

 # Statement of need